TexasInstruments/multicore-elf/README.md

 5. --ignore-context : Enable merging of segments that are of different cores.
 Default value is false.

 6. --xip : XIP section's start and end address seperated by a colon.
 It creates a new file <filename>.mcelf_xip.
-Default value is 'none' (XIP is disabled).
-To enable XIP creation:
+It is a mandatory argument.
+In case of no XIP regions, use --xip=None (XIP is disabled even though file exists).
+Argument format when XIP region exists:
 	```
 	--xip=0x60100000:0x60200000
 	```

 7. --xlat : SOC specific Address Translation.
 SOC JSON located in devideData/AddrTranslate folder.
-Default value is "" (empty string).
-(UNDER DEVELOPMENT)
+Default value is 'None'.
+(UNDER DEVELOPMENT, RESERVED FOR FUTURE USE)
 	```
 	--xlat=deviceData/AddrTranslate/am263xjson
 	```